 America on Wheels

 America on Wheels is a great museum dedicated to the transportation history of the region.
-Located five miles east of Bethlehem, the museum is one of the best things to do in Allentown and is worth the short drive to visit.
+Located five miles west of Bethlehem, the museum is one of the best things to do in Allentown and is worth the short drive to visit.

 The museum focuses on over-the-road transportation throughout the country with a focus on the car industry in the Lehigh Valley.
 Exhibits include a gas-powered car built in 1889 by Henry Nadig, one of the first gas-powered cars ever constructed.